Learning in Repeated Interactions on Networks: Introduction

+The failure of information aggregation suggested by Theorem~\ref{main theorem} is an asymptotic result that describes how fast learning is in late periods.
+We complement this result with a numerical calculation for the first ten periods on a simple graph: the line graph with bidirectional observations.
+Assuming myopic agents, and binary state, actions and signals, we find that our asymptotic lower bound on mistake probabilities holds also in the early periods.
+Quantitatively, in each of the first 10 periods agents choose correctly with a probability that is smaller than that of a group of five agents who share their private signals.
+This holds independently of the number of agents in the network.

 We contribute to the social learning literature in three aspects.
 First, instead of focusing on short-lived agents who act only once, we consider a more realistic model in which agents are long-lived and repeatedly interact with each other.
-Second, we extend the existing models of social learning by considering strategic agents who discount their future utilities at a common rate.
-The analysis of strategic agents is complicated since these agents may have an incentive to choose a sub-optimal action today in exchange for higher informational gains tomorrow.
-As a result, most of the social learning literature has focused on myopic agents who fully discount their future utilities, thus completely shutting down their incentives to experiment strategically.
-Third, we generalize previous work on learning speed to a general social network where agents only observe their neighbors’ past actions.
-We will provide a detailed literature review next.
+Second, we extend existing models of social learning from myopic agents to strategic agents who discount their future utilities at a common rate.
+Analyzing strategic agents is complicated since these agents may have an incentive to choose a sub-optimal action today to learn more information from the actions of others in the future, whereas such an incentive is completely shut down for myopic agents.
+Third, we generalize previous work on the speed of learning on the complete network where all agents observe each other \citep{harel2021rational} to general social networks where agents only observe their neighbors.